Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 ~~~~~

 ### Names of function parameters

-The name of a function (procedure, class method) parameter should start with 'the' followed by the rest of the name starting with capital letter.
+The name of a function (procedure, class method) parameter should start with prefix *the* followed by the meaningful part of the name starting with a capital letter.

 See the following examples: